strongloop-archive/strong-gateway-demo/README.md

 ## Overview

-`strong-gateway-demo` is an example app that demonstrates the interactions between the API consumer, [API gateway](https://github.com/strongloop/strong-gateway) , and API server.
+`strong-gateway-demo` is an example app that demonstrates the interactions between an API consumer, [API gateway](https://github.com/strongloop/strong-gateway) , and API server.
 The example consists of three distinct apps:

 - [demo-web-server](#demo-web-server)